 This recipe featuring stevia came about because my friend Angela over at Canned Time asked if I would join in a special dessert event where several different bloggers each month share a new recipe in her Family Favorite Dessert series.
 She asked that we each choose a favorite dessert or recipe from our childhood, a nostalgic dessert, and veganize it using NuNaturals stevia products.
 I was sent a large box of several different ones to choose from.
 To make it easy on all of you that use stevia, I chose the most common Pure Liquid Alcohol-free NuStevia.
 A little goes a very long way.
 But combining it with coconut sugar proved to be a delicious combo.
 I always loved chocolate pudding growing up, so this definitely fit in with the nostalgic theme.
 But I gave it a more adult version.
 This dairy-free and oil-free Mexican chocolate pudding contains coconut milk, sweet potatoes, cocoa powder, coconut sugar, cinnamon, cayenne pepper and stevia.

 I know there is no shortage of sweet potato puddings around, but this version is a bit richer in chocolate flavor, has a wonderful spicy kick and relies on more milk for a truly creamy consistency.
-I also sweetened it with coconut sugar and stevia, instead of syrup, as I found I much preferred the overall flavor.
-I originally had brownies planned for today's post.
-I absolutely loved the flavor of them, but wasn't thrilled with the texture after they baked up, so I completely changed my mind at the last minute, which then went into several more trials of no-bake desserts.
 I ultimately decided to do a sweet potato pudding.
 I love my Dark Chocolate Chipotle Sweet Potato Fudge so much, that I was licking the batter before it all firmed up.
-Ever since then I've been wanting to create something similar to it, but in pudding form and easier than having to deal with melting chocolate.
+Ever since then I've been wanting to create a pudding like it.

-Enter this 8 ingredient dreamy, creamy, totally smooth vegan Mexican Chocolate Sweet Potato Pudding.
+Enter this 8 ingredient dreamy, creamy vegan Mexican Chocolate Sweet Potato Pudding.
 I do not like overly thick puddings and some sweet potato puddings are way too stiff, therefore it doesn't remind me of real pudding.
 I didn't want this to taste like sweet potatoes, but chocolate pudding!
-That requires enough milk and enough cocoa to mask the sweet potato.
-Adding cinnamon and a touch of cayenne took it to the next level.
-The challenging part of creating a recipe with stevia is because it is very strong and requires a tiny amount to sweeten a recipe, so to get proper ratios in a recipe, I'm used to either using a lot of liquid in syrup form or a bunch of dry sugar, like coconut sugar.
+The challenging part of creating a recipe with stevia is because it is very strong and requires a tiny amount to sweeten a recipe, so to get proper ratios in a recipe, I'm used to either using a lot of liquid in syrup form or a bunch of dry sugar.
 Getting the right taste without that nasty aftertaste that stevia can leave was definitely a task for this first time stevia user (in a recipe).
 The last couple of times I have tried stevia was that white powered stuff and it reminded me of soap with sweetener added.
 It also gave me bad headaches.
 Thank God this one doesn't!